csiro-robotics/3rdEyeScene/readme.md

 Using Categories
 ----------------
 Categories may be used to logically group objects in the viewer client.
 Objects from specific categories can be hidden and shown as a group.
-Categrories are form a hierarchy, with each category having an optional parent.
+Categories are form a hierarchy, with each category having an optional parent.
 The code below shows an example category initialisation.

 ```
 void defineCategory(tes::Server &server, const char *name, uint16_t category, uint16_t parent, bool defaultActive)